Intervention/docs/image/v2/api/mask/title.md

 # mask()
-## Apply an alpha mask to an image
+## Apply alpha masking to the current image